Chapter 14.43

 1. Parcel Creation.
 No additional parcel or lot is created or removed by the lot line adjustment;

-2. Lot standards.
-All lots and parcels conform to the applicable lot standards of the land use district (Chapter 2) including lot area, dimensions, setbacks, and coverage, and no resulting lot is wholly comprised of a flood hazard area or jurisdictional wetland;
+2. Lot Standards.
+All lots and parcels conform to the applicable lot standards of the land use district (Division 2 of this title) including lot area, dimensions, setbacks, and coverage, and no resulting lot is wholly comprised of a flood hazard area or jurisdictional wetland;

-3. Access and Road authority Standards.
-All lots and parcels can conform to the standards or requirements of Chapter 14.31.200 – Vehicle Access and Circulation, and all applicable road authority requirements are met.
-If a lot is nonconforming to any City or road authority standard, it shall not be made even less conforming by the property line adjustment.
+3. Access and Road Authority Standards.
+All lots and parcels can conform to the standards or requirements of Section 14.31.200, Vehicle Access and Circulation, and all applicable road authority requirements are met.
+If a lot is nonconforming to any city or road authority standard, it shall not be made even less conforming by the property line adjustment.

 D. Recording Property Line Adjustments.